 5 tips for having a stress-free first date

-First dates can be very stressful because, like any new experience, you are venturing into the unknown.
-Feeling stressed and anxious before a date can become a real block for many people and stops them from being able to relax and allow their personality to shine through.
-Here are some tips for reducing the stress which will hopefully make first dates a much more enjoyable experience for everyone.
+First dates can be stressful because, like any new experience, you are venturing into the unknown.
+Here are some tips for reducing the stress which will hopefully make first dates a much more enjoyable experience

 1. Talk on the phone first

 Most communication prior to meeting for the first time tends to be done online.
 A lot of nerves stem from the fact that this is a very limited form of getting to know someone – people can write and rewrite what they are saying so it isn’t a true reflection of their communication style.
 Also it is much more common for misunderstandings to occur when communicating in this way because people read between the lines – there are no facial expressions or vocal tones to indicate the meaning behind the words.